CousinoMath/blog/blog/einstein-godel-holt.md

 It's incredibly frustrating to see beauty where others do not.
 This isolation is one of the main problems about studying mathematics.
-Whenever I answer the question &ldquo;What do you do?&rdquo;, I expect my answer to immediately kill this line of discussion.
+Whenever I answer the question “What do you do?”, I expect my answer to immediately kill this line of discussion.
 Not only do people have little idea about what I do, they *hate* what I do.
 This is the isolation: what I love, others loathe.
 Where I see deep, rich beauty, others cannot avert their eyes fast enough.
 This is why attempts to popularize mathematics interest me.
-They offer me an opportunity to connect with others, and those I love, over my life&rsquo;s passion.
+They offer me an opportunity to connect with others, and those I love, over my life’s passion.

 # When Einstein Walked with Gödel #